ZellNguyen/TransformerCompany/README.md

 ## Assumption:
 * The input is always valid.
 A valid input must have the format described in the first row of the csv file.

 _It's a very fun coding challenge to do!
 Thank you for giving me this challenge.
-I really looking forward to talking with you guys about what I wrote_
+I hope the code is readable and easy to understand at the first glance.
+I really looking forward to working with you guys!_